Joel Porter

-Joel William Porter (born 25 December 1978) is a Australian former football (soccer) player.
+Joel William Porter (born 25 December 1978) is an Australian former football (soccer) player.

 Club career

 Australia

+Porter began his playing career with Croydon Kings before going on to play for West Adelaide, Melbourne Knights FC and Sydney Olympic.

+Porter was Melbourne Knight's top scorer in the 2001–02 season which saw him linked with moves to Feyenoord and Sunderland.
+In March 2002, Porter said: "I would love to play in Europe, of course, and I am trialling with a couple of teams hopefully when the season ends."

-Before joining Hartlepool United, Porter had previously played for Croydon Kings, West Adelaide, Melbourne Knights FC and Sydney Olympic.
-During his final season at Sydney Olympic Porter managed to score 6 goals in 19 starts, having played many of those matches as a midfielder.
+After turning down a new contract with Melbourne Knights, he joined Sydney Olympic.
+During his final season at Sydney Olympic, Porter managed to score 6 goals in 19 starts having played many of those matches as a midfielder.
+It was during his spell with Sydney Olympic that he received a call up for the Australia men's national soccer team.

 Hartlepool United

-Porter decided to look to Europe in a bid to find a club.
-Porter almost signed for Rayo Vallecano but the Spanish La Liga club were unprepared to take a gamble by signing him after doubts arouse over his fitness.
-After previously having trials in England with Wigan Athletic and Sunderland, before visa problems prevented them, Porter finally signed for Hartlepool, as manager Neale Cooper added the Aussie to his ranks.
+Porter decided to look in Europe in a bid to find a club.
+He almost signed for Rayo Vallecano but the Spanish La Liga club were unprepared to take a gamble by signing him after doubts arouse over his fitness.
+After previously having trials in England with Wigan Athletic and Sunderland, before visa problems prevented them, Porter finally signed for Hartlepool in November 2003, as manager Neale Cooper added the Aussie to his ranks.

-Porter made his Hartlepool début against Swindon Town and scored his first goal against Burton Albion shortly afterwards during a live televised FA Cup match, victory which secured a third round tie at neighbours Sunderland.
+Porter made his Hartlepool debut against Swindon Town and scored his first goal against Burton Albion shortly afterwards during a live televised FA Cup match, a victory that secured a third round tie at neighbours Sunderland.
 Hartlepool manager Neale Cooper decided to offer him an 18-month contract at the end of 2003.
 However, Porter struggled to score in his first season and only notched up 5 goals in 31 appearances.
-Porter's fifth goal for the club was perhaps one of the most important as it earned Hartlepool a draw in the first leg of the play-off semi-final against Bristol City.
-They lost the second leg 2-1.
+Porter's fifth goal for the club was perhaps one of the most important as it earned Hartlepool a draw in the first leg of the playoff semi-final against Bristol City.
+They lost the second leg 2–1.

-During the following 2004/2005 season, Porter became a huge fan favourite and was a massive success.
-After a slow start he forced his way into the team after coming on as a substitute against Doncaster Rovers and scoring two late goals to secure a dramatic 3-2 win.
+During the following 2004–05 season, Porter became a huge fan favourite and was a massive success.
+After a slow start he forced his way into the team after coming on as a substitute against Doncaster Rovers and scoring two late goals to secure a dramatic 3–2 win.
 This earned him a place alongside Adam Boyd in the Hartlepool line-up and the pair formed a legendary strike partnership.
 He then went on to notch 14 goals in 37 appearances.
 Porter's performances earned him the Fans' Player of the Year award.

-His performances attracted the attention of a host of Australian clubs such as Perth Glory and Wellington Phoenix FC who wanted to see him return home to play in the newly-formed A-League.
-Porter was closely linked to sign with the Phoenix, however Hartlepool elected to invoke the team option to re-sign him for one more year and he agreed to stay.